 We had visited Jackson Hole twice and spent our honeymoon here, so it’s a very special place to us.
-We dreamed about living here, but neither of us thought it could actually happen.
-We loved the lifestyle, the nature, and the idea of raising our family here.
+Both of us dreamed about living here, but neither of us thought it could actually happen.
+Plus loved the lifestyle, the nature, and the idea of raising our family here.

 My husband ended up getting an offer for a job in Jackson, and after talking through the logistics we took it!
 This meant that we both had to quit our jobs, break the lease on our apartment, and sell most of what we own to make the move happen.
 We loaded up the car, our dog, and my (very large!) pregnant self and drove across the country.
 And we haven’t looked back since.